Monotonic Queue to Solve Sliding Window Problems

 , we used Java's LinkedList

-because this structure supports fast addition and removal of elements at both the head and tail.
-Meanwhile, in the solution code, res
+because the linked list structure supports fast insertion and deletion of elements at both the head and tail.
+Meanwhile, the res

-Regarding the time complexity of the monotonic queue API, readers might have some doubts: The push
+Regarding the time complexity of the monotonic queue API, readers might be puzzled: the push

-operation contains a while loop, so in the worst case, the time complexity should be .
-Adding a for loop on top of that, shouldn't the overall time complexity of this algorithm be ?
+operation contains a while loop, so the worst-case time complexity should be , and with an additional for loop, the algorithm's time complexity should be , right?

 operation alone, the worst-case time complexity is indeed , but the average time complexity is .
-We generally use average complexity rather than worst-case complexity to measure API interfaces, so the overall time complexity of this algorithm is , not .
+Typically, we use average complexity rather than the worst-case complexity to measure API interfaces, so the overall time complexity of this algorithm is , not .

-You can also analyze it from an overall perspective: The algorithm involves adding and removing each element in nums
+Alternatively, analyzing from an overall perspective: the algorithm essentially involves adding and removing each element in nums

 Further Exploration

-Finally, I present a few questions for you to consider:
+Finally, I pose a few questions for you to consider:

 The